Revision 16-2; Effective April 1, 2016

 - placing the patient's health in serious jeopardy,

-- seriously impairing his bodily functions, or
+- seriously impairing the patient's bodily functions, or

 - causing serious dysfunction of any bodily organ or part.